 Doorsteps: New Beginnings

-Doorsteps is undergoing a transition, moving away from Viva’s oversight, with most of the current youth work activities to be run under a newly formed charity, Journey Together, whilst the early years work moved to another organisation in early 2025.
-The above statement from a parent captures why, despite the challenges and uncertainties that accompany starting something new, it is also a time of opportunity and optimism - because continuing this valuable work means that more transformation can happen for more at-risk young people.
+Since 2015, Viva’s Doorsteps Initiative has connected churches and organisations in Oxfordshire to support children, young people, and families.
+There are exciting changes ahead for Doorsteps.
+Following a restructuring in Viva, going forward, most of the current youth work activities will be run under a newly formed charity, Journey Together, whilst the early years work moved to another organisation in early 2025.
+The above statement from a parent captures why, despite the challenges and uncertainties that accompany starting something new, it is also a time of opportunity and optimism: because continuing to develop this valuable work means that more transformation can happen for more at-risk children, young people and families in the community.

 Doorsteps: The First Beginning

 “Welcome to our first Doorsteps newsletter.
-The beginning: The Doorsteps story began because of Viva’s belief that working together is the best way to support children to be safe, well and fulfil their potential.”
+The Doorsteps story began because of Viva’s belief that working together is the best way to support children to be safe, well and fulfil their potential.”

-Doorsteps began after Viva undertook a study to uncover the most pressing challenges facing children and young people in Oxfordshire.
+Doorsteps began after Viva undertook a mapping exercise to identify the most pressing challenges facing children and young people in Oxfordshire.
+This followed the shocking news that several men had been arrested and seven convicted for their involvement in a child sex abuse ring in Oxford - ‘on the doorstep’ of Viva’s UK-based office.
 In 2014, data was gathered from over 200 adults and young people through semi-structured interviews, an online survey, focus groups and desk research.
 Reflecting on those early days, those initiating Doorsteps noted that, “We mapped the most significant issues affecting children and young people in Oxfordshire, with the top five being: struggling families, low self-esteem, difficulty entering employment, household poverty and lack of aspiration.”

 The research revealed a gap between real needs and the available support provided by churches.
 Additionally, 62% of those surveyed had little to no connection to others doing similar work; yet 74% of survey respondents wanted to make an informed strategic response to common issues facing young people.

 Thus, Doorsteps was born.
-Its aim was bold but simple: to mobilise churches and practitioners working with children into a collaborative network of hope, equipping them to respond practically to the complex needs of young people and families.
-Over the past ten years, it has had three areas of focus: youth work, early years work, and practitioner support.
+Its aim was bold but simple: to mobilise churches and practitioners into a collaborative network of hope, equipping them to respond practically to the complex needs of children, young people and families.
+Impacting 3,000 directly and up to 20,000 indirectly over 10 years, the programme had three focal areas: youth work, early years work, and practitioner support.

 Building resilient young people